 The woman’s organism changes during each semester of pregnancy.
-Elevated hormone levels together with retaining fluids, force women to suffer from such common dental problems as:
+Elevated hormone levels, together with retaining fluids, force women to suffer from such common dental problems as:

 Cleaning teeth twice a day is especially important during pregnancy as your immunity worsens, and hormonal changes may affect the barrier of tooth protection.
 As a result, you become more exposed to plaque.
 So, if earlier you might have skipped cleaning teeth regularly, now, it is high time to maintain this basic oral hygiene.
 Choose the best toothpaste for pregnancy and change a toothbrush if necessary.
 Also, try to floss at least once per day as you are more likely to suffer from gum disease during pregnancy.
 Flossing will help you remove plaque and protect the gum from periodontal disease.

 Avoid consuming sugary drinks and foods to promote your baby’s health and keep your teeth healthy during pregnancy.
-Products with a high intake of sugar may cause tooth decay and negatively impact on your overall dental health.
+Products with a high intake of sugar may cause tooth decay and negatively impact your overall dental health.
 Instead, make sure you consume enough calcium – a necessary vitamin for expectant mothers.
 A daily amount should be not less than 1200mg, and you can get it through spinach, dairy, beans, broccoli, etc.

 It is very important to visit a dentist to address any dental issues during pregnancy.
 Many moms-to-be think that they must postpone seeing a specialist even if they require dental assistance.
 However, such common procedures as X-rays, deep dental cleaning, and local anesthesia are recognized to be not dangerous for pregnant women.

-A woman should tell the dentist about pregnancy at once, even if she only suspects she is waiting for a baby.
+Tooth pain during pregnancy is a common issue for many women.
+Still, most of them are wondering whether it is necessary to notify the doctor about the pregnancy.
+Mind that woman should tell the dentist about pregnancy at once, even if she only suspects she is waiting for a baby.
 It is necessary to tell what medications a physician has prescribed or what piece of advice the doctor has given.
 A dentist will consider all these details before giving you any recommendations or providing any dental assistance.
 Be sure a good specialist will not prescribe any medications that may harm you or your baby, but do not be shy to ask questions if you have some hesitations in terms of treatment.